DarkMatterCore/libusbhsfs/README.md

     * Dual licensing (ISC / GPLv2+) is now provided as a way to allow projects that don't comply with the GPLv2+ license from NTFS-3G to keep using libusbhsfs, albeit with FAT support only.
 Please read the **Licensing** section from the readme for more information.
 * Library API:
     * `usbHsFsUnmountDevice()` is now provided as a way to manually/safely unmount UMS devices at runtime before disconnecting them.
-        * This is also automatically handled by `usbHsFsExit()` if there are any mounted UMS devices when the library interface is closed - so depending on what you need, you should only call `usbHsFsUnmountDevice()` when absolutely necessary.
+        * This has been always been automatically handled by `usbHsFsExit()` if there are any mounted UMS devices when the library interface is closed.
+So, depending on what you need, you should only call `usbHsFsUnmountDevice()` when absolutely necessary.
     * `usbHsFsGetFileSystemMountFlags()` and `usbHsFsSetFileSystemMountFlags()` are now provided as a way to get/set filesystem mount flags.
         * Please read `include/usbhsfs.h` for more information about these flags and what they do.
         * These flags only affect NTFS volume mounting at this moment, so they have no effect under ISC licensed builds of the library.